 Now we’re getting somewhere.

-Dee crossed her arms and kept smirking.
-“You’re correct—Blake and his idiots are going to make sure that you and your friends won’t be able to cause me any trouble.”
+Dee crossed her arms.
+“You’re correct—Blake and his idiots are going to make sure that you and your friends won’t cause trouble.”

 Eun asked a stupid question.
 “You sure about that?”